-During heat stress, an animal’s core body temperature increases, causing blood flow to be diverted from the visceral blood vessels of the digestive tract to the skin in order to increase heat dissipation.
-As blood flow to the visceral tissue is reduced, so is the amount of oxygen (hypoxia) and energy available to the enterocytes (single layer of epithelial cells) lining the gastrointestinal tract.
-When this occurs, tight junctions that hold the enterocytes together weaken, allowing pathogens and their toxins to transfer into the bloodstream, ultimately leading to a condition called leaky gut.
+When a bird’s body temperature increases, blood flow is diverted from the visceral blood vessels of the digestive tract to the skin to increase heat dissipation.
+This reduces the amount of oxygen (hypoxia) and nutrients available to the enterocytes (single-layer epithelial cells) lining the gastrointestinal tract.
+As a result, the tight junctions weaken and allow pathogens and their toxins to transfer into the bloodstream, ultimately leading to leaky gut.

-In poultry, however, the production challenges are seen right away.
-Much like swine, chickens pant in order increase evaporative cooling.
-Evaporation of one gram of water is capable of dissipating 540 calories of maintenance energy, which can ultimately lead to the development of lower-quality eggs in layer hens and a lower feeding efficiency and growth rate in broilers.
+Chickens pant in order to increase evaporative cooling.
+Evaporation of one gram of water is capable of dissipating 540 calories of maintenance energy, which can ultimately lead to the development of lower-quality eggs in laying hens and a lower feeding efficiency and growth rate in broilers.

-Because they are more efficient and available sources of trace minerals.
-Zinc is important for the formation of structural components of tissues, molecules and epithelial cells (enterocytes) present in the intestine.
-It strengthens the bonds between the epithelial cells in the gastrointestinal tract, helping to maintain the tight junctions during a challenge and decreasing the occurrence of leaky gut and related intestinal inflammation.
+Zinc strengthens the bonds between the epithelial cells in the gastrointestinal tract, helping to maintain the tight junctions during a challenge and decreasing the occurrence of leaky gut and related intestinal inflammation.

 Oxidative stress occurs when free radicals and antioxidants are out of balance.
-Zinc, copper, manganese and selenium work as antioxidants by removing free radicals and protecting cell membranes from oxidative stress.
-Requirements for these minerals increase during stress.
+Zinc, copper, manganese and selenium work as antioxidants by removing free radicals and protecting cell membranes from oxidative damage.
+Requirements for these minerals increase during stress events.

-Note: Not all products are available in all markets.
+*Note: Not all products available in all markets